arkadiuszmichno/PetClinic/README.md

-# PetClinic
-# Pet Clinic App in java with Spring and Hibernate.
+# Pet Clinic App in java with Spring MVC, Hibernate and Tomcat 8.